 Make the crumble topping (optional)

-• In a small bowl, mix vegan butter, flour, whole oats, brown sugar, cinnamon, baking soda, and salt together until it becomes well incorporated and crumbly.
-Sprinkle the crumble on top of the oatmeal mixture. (optional)
+• In a small bowl, mix the vegan butter, flour, whole oats, brown sugar, cinnamon, baking soda, and salt until well incorporated and crumbly.
+Sprinkle the crumble mixture on top of the oatmeal. (optional)

-• Bake at 350° F (176°C) for 35 minutes until dry and slightly browned on the top.
-Allow cooling for 15 minutes before serving.
+• Bake at 350ยฐF (176ยฐC) for 35 minutes, until dry and slightly browned on top.
+Allow the dish to cool for 15 minutes before serving.

 Notes

 • You can also make this dish without apples or other fruit.
-If you are going to omit the fruit, add an extra 1/4 cup of vegan milk to account for the moisture you are missing from the fruit.
+If you are going to omit the fruit, add an extra 1/4 cup of vegan milk to account for the moisture that the fruit provides.

 Serving: 1cup, Calories: 271kcal, Carbohydrates: 46g, Protein: 6g, Fat: 8g, Saturated Fat: 2g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 2g, Trans Fat: 0.03g, Sodium: 280mg, Potassium: 171mg, Fiber: 4g, Sugar: 21g, Vitamin A: 395IU, Vitamin C: 0.04mg, Calcium: 125mg, Iron: 2mg